 The Foothill Striders fund two scholarships each year for graduating high school seniors in Blount County.

-To date, the Foothill Striders have awarded $76,900 since 1987.
+To date, the Foothill Striders will have awarded $80,900 since 1987.